 An adoption mom’s story (part 2)Adoption .
-Family journey .
-Katie
+Family .
+Katie's Ramblings

 When I was 22 and pregnant with my first baby, I was excited and scared all at the same time.
 I was pretty sure I would be a good mom.
 I had a great mom, and I had been baby sitting and working with children for many years.
 So, I thought I would be pretty good at this mom thing.
 But, I was also very afraid that I didn’t know things.
 Like breastfeeding and such.
 When I took care of other peoples children, they told me the babies schedule, they provided the food, the instructions.
 But the feeling I felt most when I became a mom for the first time was unworthiness.
 I felt so unworthy to be the mom of this brand new life from God.